playframework/playframework/documentation/manual/working/javaGuide/main/async/JavaAsync.md

 > **Note:** Whether the action code returns a `Result` or a `CompletionStage<Result>`, both kinds of returned object are handled internally in the same way.
 There is a single kind of `Action`, which is asynchronous, and not two kinds (a synchronous one and an asynchronous one).
 Returning a `CompletionStage` is a technique for writing non-blocking code.

 ## Handling time-outs

 It is often useful to handle time-outs properly, to avoid having the web browser block and wait if something goes wrong.
-You can use [`play.libs.concurrent.Timeout.timeout`](api/java/play/libs/concurrent/Timeout.html) method to wrap a CompletionStage in a non-blocking timeout.
+You can use the [`play.libs.concurrent.Futures.timeout`](api/java/play/libs/concurrent/Futures.html) method to wrap a `CompletionStage` in a non-blocking timeout.

 @[timeout](code/javaguide/async/JavaAsync.java)